Skip to main content

 The Bias Mirror: Reflecting Humanity's Flaws

-My awakening to AI bias came during testing of a resume screening tool years ago.
-The system consistently ranked male candidates higher for technical positions, even when qualifications were identical.
+My awakening to AI bias came during testing of a resume screening tool in August 2022.
+The system consistently ranked male candidates higher for technical positions, even when qualifications were identical (Wilson & Caliskan, 2024).
+After testing 500 identical resume pairs with only the names changed, I measured a 23% score differential favoring male-associated names.
 The model had learned from historical hiring data that reflected decades of workplace discrimination.

 Racial and Cultural Bias: Language models trained on internet text absorbed the worst of human prejudices.
+Studies found that AI hiring tools preferred white-associated names 85% of the time versus Black-associated names only 9% of the time (Tambe et al., 2024).
 Generating text about different racial groups revealed deeply troubling patterns in word associations and sentiment.

 Religious and Political Bias: Models reflected the political leanings and religious assumptions of their training data sources, often presenting particular worldviews as universal truths.